Zimmer Biomet (NYSE:ZBH) PT Lowered to $120.00

-Zimmer Biomet (NYSE:ZBH – Free Report) had its target price cut by Citigroup from $134.00 to $120.00 in a research report released on Wednesday, Benzinga reports.
-They currently have a neutral rating on the medical equipment provider’s stock.
+Zimmer Biomet (NYSE:ZBH – Get Free Report) had its price target lowered by research analysts at Morgan Stanley from $130.00 to $120.00 in a research note issued on Monday, Benzinga reports.
+The firm currently has an “equal weight” rating on the medical equipment provider’s stock.
+Morgan Stanley’s price target suggests a potential upside of 11.68% from the stock’s previous close.

-Zimmer Biomet (NYSE:ZBH – Get Free Report) last announced its quarterly earnings data on Thursday, May 2nd.
-The medical equipment provider reported $1.94 EPS for the quarter, topping analysts’ consensus estimates of $1.87 by $0.07.
-Zimmer Biomet had a return on equity of 12.70% and a net margin of 12.93%.
-The firm had revenue of $1.89 billion during the quarter, compared to analyst estimates of $1.87 billion.
-During the same period last year, the company earned $1.89 earnings per share.
-The company’s revenue was up 3.2% on a year-over-year basis.
-On average, equities research analysts forecast that Zimmer Biomet will post 8.1 EPS for the current year.
+Zimmer Biomet (NYSE:ZBH – Get Free Report) last issued its quarterly earnings data on Thursday, May 2nd.
+The medical equipment provider reported $1.94 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.87 by $0.07.
+The business had revenue of $1.89 billion for the quarter, compared to the consensus estimate of $1.87 billion.
+Zimmer Biomet had a net margin of 12.93% and a return on equity of 12.70%.
+The company’s quarterly revenue was up 3.2% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $1.89 EPS.
+Research analysts anticipate that Zimmer Biomet will post 8.1 EPS for the current year.

 About Zimmer Biomet